 If you want more proof just look at companies like Zappos and Nordstroms who have built their entire businesses around friendly helpful customer service and ask yourself how you can be more like that.

 In most industries there are a limited number of customers and plenty of competition.
-If you are just starting out or even if you have been around for a while the easiest, least expensive and most impactful way to grow your business is through fantastic service.
+If you are just starting out or even if you have been around for a while the easiest, least expensive and most impactful way to grow your new business is through fantastic service.
 Take a look at the list above and figure out how you can beat your competition on as many of these levels as possible.

 If you do that you will never have to wonder where your next customer is coming from because they’ll already be lined up at your door!